mhorga/mhorga.github.io/_posts/2015-08-31-ios-persistence-with-core-data.markdown

 }()
 {% endhighlight %}

-2) Now that we are done with configuring the `Core Data` stack, we beed to proceed to the next step, add a `Core Data Model`.
+2) Now that we are done with configuring the `Core Data` stack, we need to proceed to the next step, add a `Core Data Model`.
 For this we will create an entity to hold information about our model.
 Let’s create the data model file in `Xcode`.
 From the `File` menu, choose `New File` and under `Core Data` choose `Data Model`.
 Leave its default name and click `Create`.
 You will notice a new file __Model.xcdatamodeld__ appears in our project now.

 Go to this new file so we can create our entity.
 Click the __Add Entity__ button to create the entity and name it __Event__.
 Under `Attributes` click the __+__ button to add an attribute named __timeStamp__ of type `Date`.
 One more thing to do, select `Event` and open the `Utilities` panel.
 In the `Data Model Inspector` under `Class` change the name to `Event` instead of the default name `Xcode` gave it.
 If at this point (or any point in configuring Core Data) you get the message bellow, simply delete the app in the simulator and run it again: